is-a-dev/anna/README.md

 - Merged Fire and orangcc together into a bot that functions as both
 - Rewrite the Github module
+- Rewrite the dns module
 - Remove a lot of bloat from mostly orangcc's code and some from Fire's code as well
-- Rewrite various commands and modules
+- Rewrite various commands
 - Add some new modules, including the `purge` and `send` commands

 **Branches**: `anna` is the stable branch while `komari` is the unstable development branch.